Africa, Multi-country: Social Policy in Africa

 *Program is subject to minimum enrollment.

-- Describing both (1) the evolution of democracy in South Africa and Swaziland and (2) the relevance of political histories on polices that undergird social service provision in the respective countries.
+• Describing both (1) the evolution of democracy in Ghana, Togo, and Benin and (2) the relevance of political histories on polices that undergird social service provision in the respective countries.

 The 2019 syllabus is forthcoming.